0xjacobb/DateToBitcoinBlockConverter/README.md

     ├── block-data.csv                 # file that contains only time_stamp and block_height of all blocks
-    ├── converter.py                   # Main file for input and output for web-app ├── cronjob_node.sh                # cron job file on local rapberrypi node, which updates CSV file ├── mediantime.sh                  # File to get first block data for the CSV file (running once) ├── Procfile                       # process file needed for Heroku deployment ├── README.md
+    ├── converter.py                   # Main file for input and output for web-app ├── cronjob_node.sh                # cron job file on local rapberrypi node, which updates CSV file ├── blocktime.sh                   # File to get first block data for the CSV file (running once) TIME = Miner time (date of birth)
+    ├── Procfile                       # process file needed for Heroku deployment ├── README.md
     ├── requirements.txt               # all needed dependencies created via: ' pip freeze > requirements.txt '